bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - sendResponsesNow - a boolean flag denoting whether response should be saved in temporary storage or all responses from this storage should be send to the source right now (including this one)

-..
-To see a flow chart about how these methods intercommunicate, please, visit the `Input Streaming Engine`_ page.
+To see a flow chart on how these methods intercommunicate, please, visit the :ref:`Input_Streaming_Engine` section.

 Output module